Aiuraa/aiuraa.github.io/_posts/2022-09-06-Cleaning-Up-Projects.md

 # Cleaning up projects

-I feel like contributing something by making it easier is hard, i need to deal with random error, bullying, etc etc. So i've decied to just nuke unused project and start fresh! :smile:
+I feel like contributing something by making it easier is hard, i need to deal with random error, bullying, etc etc. So i've decied to just nuke unused project and start fresh! 😄

 It would be filled with private stuff from now on, i didn't nuke archived project since it's important to keep it alive.
 I also want to take a break to just learn more about what i'm doing before asking shit about everything i dont know because turns out learning the subject first is required before asking related subject.